 The DiRAC project office has supported nine STFC-funded Innovation Placements, which embed DiRAC students and post-doctoral researchers in external private and public sector partners to carry out projects in areas from computing hardware to NHS clinical care.

 DiRAC researchers support the application of artificial intelligence in new sectors including Government decision-making, planning and transportation.
-The Department of Work and Pensions are exploring the application of machine learning tools developed by DiRAC scientists, and a DiRAC innovation placement with Transport for London produced an algorithm to detect over-heating in Tube train axles.
+The Department of Work and Pensions are exploring the application of machine learning tools developed by DiRAC scientists, and a DiRAC innovation placement with Transport for London worked on a project aimed at keeping the Underground moving.